LINWEN607/congregate/runbooks/group-and-project-migration.md

         * [ ] Before coming to the conclusion that an SRE is needed to import the project, examine the contents of the project on the source.
         * [ ] Take note of any environments, CI/CD variables, merge request approvers, and container registries and see if any of those are present.
 If they are, you will need to move that data over manually.
         * [ ] Upload the project export file to google drive and get a shareable link.
-    * Creating the import issue
+    * Creating the import issue **per project**
-      Per project
         * [ ] Create a new issue in the [infrastructure](https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues) project using the `import` template.
         * [ ] Change `#### Import on: YYYY-MM-DD HH:MM UTC to #### Import` as soon as possible.
         * [ ] Walk through the steps on the template to provide all necessary information to the SRE on call
         * [ ] When providing a list of user emails, you can extract the project export tar.gz and run the following command to get a list of emails (make sure you have `jq` installed): `cat project.json | jq -r '.project_members' | jq -r '.[] | .user | .email'`
         * [ ] Submit the issue and don't assign it to anyone.
 The SRE on-call will pick it up.
-    * Reaching out to the SRE on-call.
-      Post a message in #infrastructure-lounge paging the SRE on-call.
-For example:
+    * Reaching out to the SRE on-call. **Post a message in #infrastructure-lounge paging the SRE on-call.** For example:
         ```Ruby
         @sre-oncall I need a project imported to gitlab.com as soon as possible.
 Here is the issue:
         https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues/10061
         ```
         * [ ] Make sure to check off all checkboxes listed under Support in the import issue.
 We are Support in this instance.
         * [ ] Once the SRE confirms the import has started, promptly delete the project from google drive.
-    * Post Import
-      The SRE will let you know when the import is complete.
-Once it's complete, move on to manual, post-migration steps.
+    * Post Import . **The SRE will let you know when the import is complete.
+Once it's complete, move on to manual, post-migration steps.**
         * [ ] Manually copy over any CI/CD variables
         * [ ] Manually copy over any environments
         * [ ] Manually copy over any merge request approvers